AlexanderSWilliams/Anti-IP-License/README.md

 **Copyleft**

-Restricted rights may only be granted if they are Publicly Licensed under this document.
-Restricted rights may only be assigned to a person or entity that has Publicly Licensed their rights under this document.
+You may only license Restricted rights if they are Publicly Licensed under this document.
+You may only assign Restricted rights to a person or entity that has Publicly Licensed their rights under this document.

 **Public Requirement**